← All posts

 That pushes legal AI design toward:

-The practical issue is not just whether a model is hosted.
-It is whether the system controls what reaches that model and what remains outside it.
+The practical evaluation is not just whether a model is hosted.
+Buyers need to know what reaches that model and what remains outside it.

 Opinion 512 keeps supervisory responsibility with the lawyer.
 That duty is hard to satisfy if the system hides its own process.

-A serious legal AI workflow should make provenance legible:
+A legal AI workflow should make provenance visible:

 Without that, supervision becomes performative instead of operational.